 Hola!
 My name is Lupe and I am a Tiohtiá:ke/Montreal-based, Argentinean art director, graphic designer, researcher and design thinker.
 My work is situated at the intersection of design practices with issues of power, identity and politics.

-Since 2016 I have been a member of co-design studio And Also Too, where I work to this day alongside amazing people who challenge me and inspire me every day.
+I hold a Bachelor in Fine Arts from Concordia University (Double Major in Design and Philosophy), and a Permaculture Design Certificate.
+Since 2016 I have been a member of co-design studio And Also Too, working alongside amazing people who inspire and challenge me every day.

 Want to know more about this process?
 Ready to work together on a new project?
 Then I’d love to hear from you!